Keyboard shortcuts

 A pointer is a value that represents a memory address.
 To dereference a pointer is to access the value at the memory address represented by the pointer.

-A pointer value is typed as a specific kind of pointer, e.g. an int pointer is intended to represent the memory addresses of only ints, or a string pointer is intended to represent the memory addresses of only strings, etc. By virtue of pointers being typed and static typing, the compiler can know the type of value at the address represented by the pointer.
+A pointer value is typed as a specific kind of pointer, e.g. an int pointer is intended to represent the memory addresses of only ints, or a string pointer is intended to represent the memory addresses of only strings, etc. Thanks to pointers being typed and Odin’s static typing, the compiler can know the type of value at the address represented by the pointer.
 For example, dereferencing an int pointer accesses an int value rather than some kind of other value.

 The ^ operator on the right side of a pointer expression dereferences the pointer.
 The & (reference) operator on the left side of a storage location expression (e.g. a variable) returns its address: